Eng-ShahdAmr/Eng-ShahdAmr/README.md

 `Organizer & Volunteer`

 * Supported students during a Robotics & AI Summer School.
-* Worked with school students on robotics activities.
+* Worked with school students on robotics activities and projects.
 * Participated in Turbo Cup.
-* Built a Flutter application for robotic car control.
+* Worked on a Flutter application for robotic car control.
-* Worked with the hardware team and helped connect the application with the car.
+* Helped with the hardware side and connected the application with the car.

 ### GDG